Futurama season 7

-The seventh and originally final season of Futurama consisted of 26 episodes split equally across two broadcast seasons: 7-A and 7-B. It premiered on Comedy Central on June 20, 2012.
+The seventh season of Futurama consisted of 26 episodes split equally across two broadcast seasons: 7-A and 7-B. It premiered on Comedy Central on June 20, 2012.
 A box set containing the 13 episodes of Season 7-A was released as Futurama: Volume 7 and another box set containing the 13 episodes of Season 7-B was released as Futurama: Volume 8.

-On April 22, 2013, Comedy Central announced that season 7 would serve as the final season of the series.
+On April 22, 2013, Comedy Central announced that season 7 would be the final season of the series.
 The final episode aired on September 4, 2013.
-Although it was intended as the final season initially, Hulu greenlit a Season 8 in February 2022, which will be scheduled to premiere in 2023.
+Despite the fact that it was originally intended as the final season, Hulu greenlit an eighth season in February 2022, which premiered on July 24, 2023.

 Episodes

 Comedy Central chose to air some parts of season 7 out of production order.
 This list is depicted in production order as this is the order used in Volume 7 and Volume 8 and intended by the producers.
 According to the commentaries in Volume 7, "31st Century Fox" (7ACV11) and "Viva Mars Vegas" (7ACV12) were aired out of the intended production order because Comedy Central wanted to advertise Patrick Stewart being in the broadcast season finale.